ice-energy/jreed/content_pub/post/post_011/MikroTik_Client.md

 ![picC](../img/rpicC.png)

-The field 'ether1' is the ethernet port, and one of it's parameters needs to change.
+The field 'ether1' is the ethernet port, and one of its parameters needs to change.

 A single click on the entry will highlight it in blue.